dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 * Congestion and resource exhaustion are intended outcomes of a DDoS attack.
-  Some operators may utilize non-impacted paths or networks for DOTS, however, it should be assumed that, in the large majority of instances, conditions will be hostile and that signaling SHOULD function in all circumstances.
+  Some operators may utilize non-impacted paths or networks for DOTS, however, it should be assumed that, in the large majority of instances, conditions will be hostile and that signaling SHOULD function in all circumstances.[**FSA**: Maybe rephrase to "that DOTS must be able to function in all circumstances, including when the signaling path is significantly impaired"

 * There is no universal DDoS attack scale threshold triggering a coordinated response across network administrative domains.
 A network domain